RHEcosystemAppEng/fsi-common-helm/schema-pusher/README.md

 - A [Pod](templates/pod.yaml) for publishing the schemas using the [schema-pusher][15] image.

 Both resources named after the release suffixed with a *-configmap* and *-pod* respectively.

-The *ConfigMap* stores the configuration for the execution,</br>
-as well as a base64 encoded value representing the *tar.gz* archive containing schema files.</br>
-The *Pod* decodes the encoded value, extracts the *tar.gz* archive,</br>
-and produces the schema files recursively as messages per topic specified.

-## Prerequisites

-- A *tar.gz* archive containing the desired schema files for pushing.

 ## Configuration Values